-3. the Chief Constable provides reports to the Board regarding the implementation of and compliance with policies and Policing Standards, including:

-a. annual reports on the collective (but not individual) activities of the DPD's operations over the previous year, b. reports on the administration of complaints, and c. reports regarding relevant trends, significant changes in policing policies and standards, and external or internal material changes (including changes in assumptions upon which any policy was previously based); and

-4. the Chief Constable provide such other operational reports as may be requested by the Board from time to time.
+- 1. all polices are on a risk-based review cycle, and the Chief Constable, together with the applicable Committee reviews, and as necessary updates, policies accordingly, for approval by the Board; - 2. the Chief Constable provides reports to the Board regarding the implementation of and compliance with policies and Policing Standards, including: - a. annual reports on the collective (but not individual) activities of the DPD's operations over the previous year, - b. reports on the administration of complaints, and - c. reports regarding relevant trends, significant changes in policing policies and standards, and external or internal material changes (including changes in assumptions upon which any policy was previously based); and - 3. the Chief Constable provide such other operational reports as may be requested by the Board from time to time.